GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

 With [Text Analytics APIs](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/), part of the Azure Cognitive Services offering, you can  detect sentiment, key phrases, topics, and language from your text.
 The API returns a numeric score between 0 and 1.
 Scores close to 1 indicate positive sentiment and scores close to 0 indicate negative sentiment.
 Sentiment score is generated using classification techniques.

 Inside [this folder](./exercise6-MoodDetection) you will find a solution with the code that results from completing the steps in this exercise.
-You can use this solution as guidance if you need additional help as you work through this exercise.Remember that before using it, you first need to complete the placeholders in Web.config.
+You can use this solution as guidance if you need additional help as you work through this exercise.
+Remember that before using it, you first need to complete the values in Web.config.

 ## Prerequisites